10.4: Working with Lipids

 Figure \(\PageIndex{4}\) shows the final step in making large unilamellar vesicles by extrusion of freeze/thaw intermediates.

 Once the liposomes are formed, they must be separated from free monomeric lipids, detergents, and unencapsulated solutes.
-This can be done again by dialysis, or more readily by size exclusion chromatography.
-Macromolecules of different sizes can be separated on a column in which the stationary phase is a polymerized agarose or acrylamide bead, which contains pores of various sizes.
+This can be done by dialysis or, more easily, by size exclusion chromatography.
+Macromolecules of different sizes can be separated on a column in which the stationary phase is a polymerized agarose or acrylamide bead containing pores of various sizes.
 A small molecule (such as monomer detergent, free lipid, or small aqueous solute) in the mobile phase (aqueous buffered solution) may enter the pores in the bead, while a larger macromolecule or aggregate (such as a large protein, a micelle, or a liposome) may not, due to size restriction.
 The result is that a larger fraction of the overall volume of the column is available to the smaller molecules, which thus spend a longer time on the column and are eluted by the mobile solvent after the larger species.
-Liposomes can be characterized both chemically, to determine the average lipid and protein (if they were incorporated) composition of the bilayer, and physically, to determine the size, permeability, lamellarity, and amount of encapsulated material.
+Liposomes can be characterized chemically to determine the average lipid and protein (if they were incorporated) composition of the bilayer and physically to determine the size, permeability, lamellarity, and amount of encapsulated material.
 Size is usually determined by electron microscopy or indirectly by light scattering from these large species.

 Chemical Analysis of Lipids

-There are so many lipids and their derivatives that are so subtlety different that the most sensitive ones are needed for separation and analysis.
-The field of lipidomics focuses on the analysis of the structure and function of all lipids in the cell.
-The most useful techniques are analysis (and separation) by gas chromatography (GC) followed by mass spectrometry (MS).
-NMR spectroscopy is also important.
+There are so many lipids and their derivatives that the most sensitive techniques are needed for separation and analysis.
+The field of lipidomics focuses on analyzing the structure and function of all lipids in the cell.
+The most valuable techniques are analysis (and separation) by gas chromatography (GC) followed by mass spectrometry (MS).
+NMR spectroscopy is also essential.
 For GC analysis, the lipid must be made volatile, which limits its use in some circumstances.
 MS analysis is the most sensitive.
 MS requires ion formation, and techniques like electrospray ionization and matrix-assisted laser desorption/ionization (MALDI) are used.

 Gas chromatography

 (This section is adapted from https://www.intechopen.com/chapters/64008.
 Creative Commons Attribution 3.0 License).
-In GC, gas is the mobile phase that carries lipids through the stationary phase of the column.
-Gas chromatography (GC) is used to separate organic compounds from a mixture in the gas form.
+In GC, gas is the mobile phase that carries lipids through the column's stationary phase.
+Gas chromatography (GC) separates organic compounds from a mixture in the gas form.
 For this purpose, the GC uses interactions among the sample components and the stationary/mobile phases.
 After lipid extraction with chloroform and/or methanol, the samples (lipid mixture) are usually liquids and must be exposed to a high temperature at the gas chromatograph entrance (injector).
-Vaporized, the samples are carried by a gas, which is usually a nonheavy and inert gas (i.e., hydrogen, helium), through a long capillary column containing a high or low polarity material (stationary phase)
+Vaporized, the samples are carried by a gas, which is usually a light and inert gas (i.e., hydrogen, helium), through a long capillary column containing a high or low polarity material (stationary phase)

-The gaseous compounds generated from the vaporized sample interact with the stationary phase which allows each compound to elute/separate at a different time (retention time).
-Because GC considers both the chemical and physical properties of the vaporized compounds, those with more chemical affinity to the stationary phase will take a longer time to be removed from the column and the temperature will influence the overall process.
-This explains why the column stays in an oven, which is programmed to work at different temperature ranges (i.e., temperature programming) in which the compounds are carried out by the gas according to their boiling point until they get to an electronic detector.
+The gaseous compounds generated from the vaporized sample interact with the stationary phase, allowing each compound to elute/separate at a different time (retention time).
+Because GC considers both the chemical and physical properties of the vaporized compounds, those with more chemical affinity to the stationary phase will take longer to be removed from the column, and the temperature will influence the overall process.
+This explains why the column stays in an oven, which is programmed to work at different temperature ranges (i.e., temperature programming).
+The compounds are carried by the mobile phase gas and their boiling point determines their elution time.

 At the end of GC analysis, the electronic detector generates a chromatogram based on retention time by intensity.
 This allows a qualitative identification of the lipid compounds by comparing their retention times with certified standards using the flame ionization detector (FID) or by deduction of spectra information using a mass spectrometer as a detector.
 Lipid quantification can also be performed using analytical procedures of external or internal certified standards in GC analysis.

-Particularly for cholesterol analysis, the sample preparation must consider a derivatization reaction.
-This allows to block protic sites of steroids obtained after an unsaponifiable lipid extraction had been performed, and also, diminishes dipole-dipole interactions, increases the volatility of the compounds, and to generate products with reduced polarity.
-Cholesterol derivatization is usually achieved by using trimethylsilyl compounds as reagents (silylation reaction).
+Particularly for cholesterol analysis, the sample preparation involves a derivatization reaction.
+This increases the volatility of the compounds.
+It also generates products with reduced polarity.
+Cholesterol derivatization is usually achieved by using trimethylsilyl compounds through silylation reactions.
 A common method for this purpose uses N,O-bis(trimethylsilyl-trifluoroacetamide/trimethylchlorosilane).

 Mass spectrometry